writingmate/vibe-marketing/blog/articles/drafts/processed/best-ai-tools-for-lawyers.md

 **Meanwhile, Westlaw Precision AI** does generative summaries and visual case maps.
 It's included with existing subscriptions, which is smart positioning (<a href="https://legal.thomsonreuters.com/en/westlaw/precision" target="_blank" rel="noopener noreferrer">Westlaw Precision</a>).

 **My honest take:** Both feel like AI features bolted onto legacy systems rather than AI-first design.
 A litigation firm using our platform mentioned the deposition summary saved them hours, but it missed nuanced testimony that a human would catch.
-They captured about 85% of key points Ã¢ÂÂ not bad, but not revolutionary either.
+They captured about 85% of key points ÃÂ¢ÃÂÃÂ not bad, but not revolutionary either.

 The real issue?
 These platforms work within the constraints of existing research workflows instead of reimagining them entirely.

-(image placeholder Ã¢ÂÂ alt: "CoCounsel summary")
+(image placeholder ÃÂ¢ÃÂÃÂ alt: "CoCounsel summary")

-### Spellbook Ã¢ÂÂ The Workflow Integration Winner
+### Spellbook ÃÂ¢ÃÂÃÂ The Workflow Integration Winner

 This one genuinely surprised me.
 While I was testing flashy standalone platforms, Spellbook went and solved the real problem: workflow disruption.